AdobeDocs/analytics.fr-FR/help/analyze/analysis-workspace/c-intelligent-alerts/alert-builder.md

 >
 >The phone number must be preceded by a "+" and a [country code](https://countrycode.org/).

-Le courrier électronique reçu par un utilisateur une fois qu'une alerte a été déclenchée ressemble à ceci :
+Le courrier électronique qu’un utilisateur recevrait une fois qu’une alerte a été déclenchée ressemble à ceci :

 ![](assets/alerts-email.PNG)